 Creamy lemon garlic shrimp pasta is so easy but such a showstopper recipe.
 The sauce and pasta cooks at the same time for minimum effort.
 Just delicious!

 This is the kind of recipe I fall back on when I know I have guests coming around for dinner but I also know that time isn’t on my side.
-It’s always a showstopper and unless your guests don’t like shrimp (in which case I might suggest you need new friends… j/k), they will be licking their bowls clean because this creamy shrimp pasta recipe is a serious winner.
+It’s always a showstopper and unless your guests don’t like shrimp (in which case I might suggest you need new friends… j/k), they will be licking their bowls clean because this creamy shrimp pasta is a great recipe.

 Add the pasta to the boiling water and cook until al dente.
-Once the prawns are cooked, remove them from the pan and set aside.
-Add a little more butter to the pan and fry the garlic for a few seconds before adding the cream, lemon juice and parsley.
-Simmer until just thickened then season to taste and add the prawns back in.
-Mix with the cooked, drained pasta (always reserve a little of the pasta cooking water to help emulsify the sauce once mixed with the pasta) and you’re done.
-How easy?
+Once the shrimp are cooked, remove them from the pan and set aside.
+Add a little more butter (or olive oil) to the pan and fry the garlic for a few seconds before adding the cream, lemon juice and parsley.
+You can also add a half teaspoon of chilli or red pepper flakes for some heat.
+Simmer until the sauce has reduced and thickened slightly.
+Season to taste with salt and pepper and add the cooked shrimp back in.
+Mix with the cooked, drained pasta and a little of the pasta cooking water to emulsify the sauce.
+Serve with Parmesan and parsley.

 What is the difference between prawns and shrimp?